Recently searched

 Application-specific requirements

 Consider the purpose of buying the cable.
 What is the cable going to be used for?
 Will it be used to charge devices, transfer data, or connect to another device?
-Different applications will have different requirements, such as higher data speeds or different connector types.
+Different applications will have different requirements, such as higher data speeds or different USB connector types.

 Brand and supplier reputation